 Let’s reminder.
 We are not covering the text of Revelation word for word.
 We are providing a way of thinking and reading Revelation that may help you as you read this book or any other Biblical book.

 The Seven Letters 2.1-3.22

-John was personally acquainted with these seven churches in Asia Minor, which is today’s Modern Turkey.
+John was personally acquainted with these seven churches in Asia Minor, which is today’s modern Turkey.
 He knew their history and the conditions surrounding them.
 These seven churches came into existence during Paul’s ministry at Ephesus as recorded in Acts 19.10.
 This went on for two years so that all the Jews and Greeks who lived in the province of Asia heard the word of the Lord.
 (NIV).